Leading in the Right Direction

 It’s Easier to Sign Candidate Petitions than You Think – You can Sign Online

 Expect to see lots of paper petitions for Candidates on the Petition Table at our PebbleCreek Republican Club meetings.
-Candidates need to file their petitions by April 4, 2022 and need thousands of signatures.
+Candidates need to file their petitions by a certain date and need thousands of signatures.

 Before you sign a paper petition, here’s what you need to know